theca11/multi-obs-controller/README.md

 ## Installation

-### Installation from Stream Deck store (recommended)
+### Installation from Elgato Marketplace (recommended)

-Go to the [Stream Deck store plugin page](https://apps.elgato.com/plugins/dev.theca11.multiobs) and click the `Install` button.
-Stream Deck will prompt for installation confirmation.
+Go to the [Elgato Marketplace plugin page](https://marketplace.elgato.com/product/multi-obs-controller-6926228a-2efa-4fb9-849a-3f7d9ad86a9b) and click the `Get` button to download and install.

 ### Installation from Github release